 Click here for details and the current price.

-Shanghai attracts tourists and business travelers all year round, but if you can choose the time, I suggest not to go in summer as it’s very hot and humid.
+Shanghai attracts tourists and business travellers all year round, but if you can choose the time, I suggest not to go in summer as it’s very hot and humid.
 Winter is pretty cold, but still more bearable than summer.
 Autumn is humid and rainy, while, weather-wise, spring is the best time to visit Shanghai.

 Suzhou.
 One of the best day trips from Shanghai is certainly to Suzhou.
 An enchanted town west of Shanghai, Suzhou is famous for its canals and wonderful rocky gardens Chinese-style, among which worth a visit are The Humble Administrator’s Garden and the Lion Grove Garden.
-Some 42 percent of the town is covered with water, and this is one of the reasons why it’s known as the “Venice of the Orient”.
+Some 42 per cent of the town is covered with water, and this is one of the reasons why it’s known as the “Venice of the Orient”.
 Built in the 6th century BC, you will love your day trip to Suzhou.

 Hangzhou and Qiandao Lake.
 The capital of Zhejiang Province, Hangzhou is an interesting town that offers both cultural and natural landmarks.
 Alongside the several temples, in fact, here you can visit the scenic West Lake (Xi Hu) and Qiandao Lake, also known as the One Thousand Island Lake.

 ZhouZhuang.
 Another water town worth a day trip near Shanghai is the scenic ZhouZhuang, where you can visit several museums, temples and have a taste of the local cuisine.
-More about a trip to Zhouzhuang water town on our dedicated article.

 SAVE IT FOR LATER?